 My journey began in the early 2000's when I felt I had to learn martial arts to help defend myself.
 I followed a friend into a Wing Chun school in Surfers Paradise and fell in love with it, however the culture wasn't quiet right for us.
-My friend then discovered Henry Sue's Circular Tonglong and said it was the most efficient and devastating he had ever tried.
+My friend then discovered Chinese Kung Fu Academy, now known as Henry Sue's Circular Tonglong, and said it was the most efficient and devastating art form he had ever tried.

 I tracked down the biggest school on the Gold Coast where I found that everyone there simply wanted to train and help each other and I've been training under Sifu Matthew Hansen ever since 2003.
 I reached Master level in October 2017 and can't thank my Sifu enough for everything he has and continues to teach me.